-PR20 18 Effective date 1 July 1 July 2017 Earliest possible Vesting date The p The performance rights cannot vest earlier than the Test Date (1) Performance hurdles based Perfo rmance Conditions % of Pool on the satisfactory achievement of performance conditions approved by the Comp period ound EPS growth over performance l of: Board 0% to 5.00% Nil 5.01% o to 7.50% 33.33% 7.51% 5 to 10% 66.66% More than 10.01% 100% mance between 5% to 10% will be asse 71 shares. essed on a sliding scale basis up to a maximum of Exercise conditions and Vesting Date The Performance Rights Test Date will be 30 June 2020 (Test Date) after which, the Board will determine whether or not the Performance Hurdles have been achieved.
-As soon as reasonably practicable after each Test Date applicable to any Performance Period, the Board shall determine in respect of each eligible employee, as at that Test Date: (d) whether, and to what extent, the Performance Hurdles applicable as at the Test Date have been satisfied; (e) the number of Performance Rights (if any) that will become Vested Performance Rights as at the Test Date; and (f) the number of Performance Rights (if any) that will lapse as a result of the non-satisfaction of Performance Hurdles as at the Test Date, and sl and shall provide written notification to each eligible employee as to that determination.
-Exercise price Nil Nil Expiry date 30 Se 30 September 2020 A Performance Right lapses, to the extent it has not been exercised, on the earlier to occur of: (e) (e) where Performance Hurdles have not been satisfied as at the relevant Test Date; (f) if an eligible employee's employment with the Company or Related Body Corporate ceases before the Vesting Date; (g) the day the Board makes a determina breach, fraud or dishonesty; and tion that the Performance Rights lapses because of (h) 30 September 2020.
+PR2018 Effective date 1 July 2017 Earliest possible Vesting date The performance rights cannot vest earlier than the Test Date (1) Performance hurdles based on Performance Conditions % of Pool the satisfactory achievement of performance conditions approved by the Board Compound EPS growth over perfor period of: mance 0% to 5.00% Nil 5.01% to 7.50% 33.33% 7.51% to 10% 66.66% More than 10.01% 100% Performance between 5% to 10% maximum of 341,071 shares. will be assessed on a sliding scale basis up to a Exercise conditions and Vesting Date The Performance Rights Test Date will be 30 June 2020 (Test Date) after which, the Board will determine whether or not the Performance Hurdles have been achieved.
+As soon as reasonably practicable after each Test Date applicable to any Performance Period, the Board shall determine in respect of each eligible employee, as at that Test Date: (d) whether, and to what extent, the Performance Hurdles applicable as at the Test Date have been satisfied; (e) the number of Performance Rights (if any) that will become Vested Performance Rights as at the Test Date; and (f) the number of Performance Rights (if any) that will lapse as a result of the non-satisfaction of Performance Hurdles as at the Test Date, and shall provide written notification to each eligible employee as to that determination.
+Exercise price Nil Expiry date 30 September 2020 A Performance Right lapses, to the extent it has not been exercised, on the earlier to occur of: (e) where Performance Hurdles have not been satisfied as at the relevant Test Date; (f) if an eligible employee's employment with the Company or Related Body Corporate ceases before the Vesting Date; (g) the day the Board makes a determination that the Performance Rights lapses be of breach, fraud or dishonesty; and (h) 30 September 2020.
 5 Day volume weighted average Share price \$1.5404